Toggle site contrast Toggle Contract

 Welfare, health and support services, for the UK military’s serving personnel, veterans, and their families.
 0808 802 8080 or visit www.britishlegion.org.uk

 Provides specialist care to veterans with physical injuries related to their time in service.
+Healthcare for the Armed Forces Community mobilised-reservists

-NHS OP Courage – Veterans’ Mental Health and Wellbeing Service
+Health and Wellbeing Service

 OP Courage is for serving personnel approaching discharge, and for veterans.
 The service provides a range of treatment, from access to early support, to therapeutic treatment for complex mental health difficulties, and psychological trauma.

-For services in Hampshire, the Isle of Wight, Berkshire, Oxfordshire or Buckinghamshire, call 0300 365 2000 or email gateway@berkshire.nhs.uk
+For services in Hampshire, the Isle of Wight, Berkshire, Oxfordshire, or Buckinghamshire, call 0300 365 2000 or email gateway@berkshire.nhs.uk

 Additional Information: